-Someone's post here, Listserv explains this for rhotic speakers.
-In a nutshell, it says that "ther" represents stressed "the", (and in his opinion couldn't be written in italic, as that would look like "the" as in "one and only"), and is saying the question is showing the name isn't "Winnie" but the whole thing "Winnie-the-Pooh", which has no traditional gender.
+A post previously found on listserv.linguistlist.org explains this for rhotic speakers.
+In a nutshell, it said that "ther" represents stressed "the", (and, in the opinion of the analyst, couldn't be written in italic, as that would look like "the" as in "one and only"), and is saying the question is showing the name isn't "Winnie" but the whole thing "Winnie-the-Pooh", which has no traditional gender.

 That doesn't completely explain it, but it satisfied me, who had never really thought of it before.
 Maybe that's obvious, but it would seem worth spelling out, I'm not sure the questioner got it, and I didn't really see it before.
 Thank you.

 |Thank your for this.
 It was a fun read.
 I found the (or ther) discussion quite interesting.
 My only comment on the responses presented is that the one Latin argument presented is baseless since the works were indeed written in the Queens English.|

 Question #5: How Do You Spell "Acre"?